kpn/kstreams/docs/test_client.md

 @pytest.mark.asyncio
 async def test_streams_consume_events():
-    topic = "dev-kpn-des--kstreams"  # Use the same topic as the stream event = b'{"message": "Hello world!"}'
+    topic = "local--kstreams"  # Use the same topic as the stream event = b'{"message": "Hello world!"}'

     with patch("example.on_consume") as on_consume: